-Today's exercise is dedicated to Jeff Lunn, a former student who came up with the idea for it and several others.
-This exercise is a hybrid in that it begins by using photobooth as a tool for capturing a sequence of images 1 and then employs Flash to turn the images into an "eyecatching" interaction.
-In addition to being embarrassing and fun, this lesson introduces the concept of a "fully buttoned" interactive screen.
-You may want to consider this approach the next time you produce a tour 2
+Today’s exercise is dedicated to Jeff Lunn, a former student who came up with the idea for it and several others.
+This exercise is a hybrid in that it begins by using photobooth as a tool for capturing a sequence of images [footnote] while forcing you to take a look at yourself [/footnote] and then employs Flash to turn the images into an “eyecatching” interaction.
+In addition to being embarrassing and fun, this lesson introduces the concept of a “fully buttoned” interactive screen.
+You may want to consider this approach the next time you produce a tour [footnote] say as in the final assignment for this course. [/footnote]

-5. Looking straight ahead, take a picture.
+4. Looking straight ahead, take a picture.
 Look up and to the left, only moving your eyes and take a picture.
-Look to the right, once again moving only your eyes and take a picture.
+Look up and to the right, once again moving only your eyes and take a picture.
+Look up and to the middle while only moving your eyes and take a picture.

 In this case, however we have substituted a variable named pict that responds to an ‘argument’ in the first portion of the loadface function as in function loadface(pict).
 The argument allows you to write just one reusable function instead of nine separate functions.
 Every time you call the function, you substitute the path of the image that you want to call, in place of the pict variable.